jjjpanda/heartbeat/README.md

     checkUrl: "whatever url you wanna check",
                 //or ["an", "array", "of", "urls"]
     webhookUrl: "webhook url you need to send the response to",
-    onSuccess: "message to send on successful check",
-                //Defaults to no message.
-    onFailure: "message to send on failure",
-                //Defaults to detailed message on which server(s) is/are down
-    cronString: "a valid cron expression for the check"
+    cronString: "a valid cron expression for the check",
                 // example: every 10 minutes is "*/10 * * * *"
+    sendSuccessMessage: //boolean
+                //if true send message on successful check",
+                //defaults to false
 }
 ```